dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 The need for service relocation will become ever needed the more cloud services are used and the more service owners move their services to the public cloud.
 FluidCloud will present a means for this to be supported a prototype framework is available.
 This framework will be released and supported under an Open Source license.
 There are further research and engineering challenges to be investigated including live service instance relocation between data centers, data payload minimisation, service decomposition over multiple target service providers and the leveraging of software-defined networking technologies.

-**TODO**: There are a bunch of typos in the references.
-For instance, "Jr, S. O." should be "Ortiz Jr., S." or just Sixto Ortiz Jr. as some of the other references are spell out that way.

-[#Grance:2011]: Grance, P. M. (2011).
+[#Grance:2011]: P. M. Grance  (2011).
 The NIST Definition of Cloud Computing.
 NIST special publication.

-[#Elson:2008]: Elson, J. (2008).
+[#Elson:2008]: J. Elson (2008).
 Handling flash crowds from your garage.
 USENIX 2008 Annual Technical Conference.

-[#Ward:2010]: C. Ward, N. A. (2010).
+[#Ward:2010]: C. Ward (2010).
 Workload Migration into Clouds – Challenges, Experiences, Opportunities.
 2010 IEEE 3rd International Conference on Cloud Computing.
 IEEE.

-[#Plummer:2011]: Daryl C. Plummer, B. J. (2011).
+[#Plummer:2011]: C. Daryl, B. J. Plummer (2011).
 Cloud Services Brokerage Is Dominated by Three Primary Roles.
 Gartner.

-[#BernsteinEtAl:2009]: Bernstein, D., Ludvigson, E., Sankar, K., Diamond, S., & Morrow, M. (2009).
+[#BernsteinEtAl:2009]: D. Bernstein, E. Ludvigson, K. Sankar, S. Diamond, and M. Morrow (2009).
 Blueprint for the Intercloud - Protocols and Formats for Cloud Computing Interoperability.
 Internet and Web Applications and Services, 2009.

 [#Bernstein:2010]: D. Bernstein, D. V. (2010).
 Intercloud Exchanges and Roots Topology and Trust Blueprint.

 [#Demchenko:2012]: Y. Demchenko, M. X. (2012).
 Intercloud Architecture for Interoperability and Integration.

-[#Alliance:2012]: Alliance, O. D. (2012).
+[#Alliance:2012]: Open Data Center Alliance (2012).
 Long Distance Workload Migration.
 ODCA.

-[#Petcu:2011]: Petcu, D. (2011).
+[#Petcu:2011]: D. Petcu (2011).
 Portability and interoperability between clouds: challenges and case study.
 Towards a Service-Based Internet , 62-74.

-[#Jr:2011]: Jr, S. O. (2011).
+[#Jr:2011]: S. Ortiz Jr. (2011).
 The problem with cloud-computing standardization.
 Computer magazine , 13-16.

 [#Armstrong:2012]: D. Armstrong, D. Espling, J. Tordsson, K. Djemame, and E. Elmroth.
 Runtime Virtual Machine Recontextualization for Clouds.
 Euro-Par 2012 Workshops, Lecture Notes of Compouting Science, Vol. 7640, Springer-Verlag, pp. 567 - 576, 2012.

-[#Gridftp:2007]: John Bresnahan, Michael Link, Gaurav Khanna, Zulfikar Imani, Rajkumar Kettimuthu and Ian Foster.
+[#Gridftp:2007]: J. Bresnahan, M. Link, G. Khanna, Z. Imani, R. Kettimuthu and I. Foster.
 Globus GridFTP.
 Proceedings of the First International Conference on Networks for Grid Applications (GridNets 2007), Oct, 2007

 [#OCCI:2012]: A. Edmonds, T. Metsch, A. Papaspyrou, and A. Richardson, “Toward an Open Cloud Standard,” IEEE Internet Computing, vol. 16, no. 4, Jul.
 2012.

-[^1]: I'm a little footnote short and stout!